EslamHussein/SuitePad/README.md

 ### Libraries :

-1. [okhttp] (http://square.github.io/okhttp/) to handle API REST calls
+1. [Okhttp](http://square.github.io/okhttp/) to handle API REST calls

 ## Note
 The DataSource , HTTPProxyServer and Presentation all of them under the same